Wander Franco Player Props: Rays vs. Royals

-Wander Franco is available when the Tampa Bay Rays battle Alec Marsh and the Kansas City Royals at Kauffman Stadium Friday at 8:10 PM ET.
+The Tampa Bay Rays, including Wander Franco (.216 batting average in his past 10 games), take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his most recent action (on July 9 against the Braves) he went 0-for-5.
+In his most recent game, he went 1-for-3 with a double against the Royals.

 Wander Franco Game Info & Props vs. the Royals